 CALM does need to evidence to its funders and fundraisers how their donations are used so the helpline does need to provide narrative and statistical analysis of the helpline service.
 So we do record where possible the age, gender, location and general circumstance of the caller.
 This is only numerical data.
 This is stored under the terms of the Data Protection Act.
 There are no personally identifying details i.e. name, phone number is not asked for or recorded.
 Any narrative used by CALM to demonstrate impact and outcomes is completely anonymised and not traceable back to any caller.

-The CALM helpline is provided by SJ Helpline Services, a community interest company which is limited by guarantee.
+The CALM helpline is provided on behalf of CALM by a community interest company which is limited by guarantee.

 Re; breach of confidentiality, please see our Confidentiality Statement